The 2012 Act came into force on December 8, 2014, known as the designated day.

 Common areas – keeper’s duties

-The Transitional Order therefore provides that where an application is submitted to register a share in an unregistered area of ground owned in common, the title sheet only has to narrate the shares that have been registered in the Land Register.
-Where a share in the common area is held by a person with a title recorded in the Register of Sasines, this share does not have to be disclosed on the title sheet.
+The Transitional Order therefore provides that where an application is submitted to register a share in an unregistered area of ground owned in common, the title sheet only has to narrate the shares that have been registered in the land register.
+Where a share in the common area is held by a person with a title recorded in the sasine register, this share does not have to be disclosed on the title sheet.

 Common areas – applicant’s duties